ISLAMIC MORAL HABITUATION AND ITS EFFECT ON SELF-CONTROL AND MORAL RESPONSIBILITY AMONG PRIMARY STUDENTS

 Abstract

-This study examined the effect of Islamic moral habituation programs on the development of self-control and moral responsibility among primary school students in Sambas Regency, West Kalimantan, Indonesia.
-A quantitative survey design was employed, and data were analyzed through Structural Equation Modeling with Partial Least Squares (PLS-SEM) using SmartPLS 4.
-The study involved 200 students from Grades 4 and 5 across six Islamic primary schools in Sambas.
-Three latent variables were measured: Islamic moral habituation (exogenous; 7 reflective dimensions, 24 items), self-control (first endogenous; 5 dimensions, 20 items, adapted from Tangney's Brief Self-Control Scale), and moral responsibility (second endogenous; 5 dimensions, 25 items).
-The structural model analysis revealed that Islamic moral habituation had a significant positive effect on self-control (β = 0.469, t = 7.44, p < 0.001) and on moral responsibility (β = 0.542, t = 7.953, p < 0.001).
-The model demonstrated predictive relevance (Q² = 0.191 and 0.262) and explanatory power (R² = 0.22 and 0.294) for self-control and moral responsibility, respectively, with an acceptable model fit (SRMR = 0.071).
-These findings confirm that structured, school-based Islamic moral habituation serves as a meaningful predictor of character development outcomes among primary school learners in Muslim educational settings.
+This study aimed to examine the effect of Islamic moral habituation programs on the development of self-control and moral responsibility among primary school students in Sambas Regency, West Kalimantan, Indonesia.
+This study employed a quantitative survey design.
+Data analysis used Structural Equation Modeling with Partial Least Squares (PLS-SEM) through SmartPLS 4.
+The study involved 200 students from Grades 4 and 5 across six Islamic primary schools.
+Three latent variables consisted of Islamic moral habituation (exogenous; 7 dimensions, 24 items), self-control (first endogenous; 5 dimensions, 20 items), and moral responsibility (second endogenous; 5 dimensions, 25 items).
+The structural model revealed that Islamic moral habituation had a significant positive effect on self-control (β = 0.469, t = 7.44, p < 0.001) and on moral responsibility (β = 0.542, t = 7.953, p < 0.001).
+The model demonstrated predictive relevance (Q² = 0.191 and 0.262) and explanatory power (R² = 0.22 and 0.294) with acceptable model fit (SRMR = 0.071).
+These findings confirmed that structured Islamic moral habituation served as a meaningful predictor of character development outcomes among primary school learners.
+The implication of this finding is that Islamic moral habits are effective in increasing students' self-control and responsibility, so they need to be implemented routinely by teachers as an important part of character education in Islamic primary schools.

 Keywords